tuftsceeo/Universal-Robots-ROS2-CEEO/README.md

 ## Setup

 Before setting up the robot, check your work area.
 Make sure that nothing is obstructing the path of the UR arm and that all persons are clear of its reach.
 It is good practice to alert anybody nearby that you are enabling the robot.
 To begin the setup process, activate the UR arm using the UR Teach Pendant.
-Go to [this page](https://github.com/tuftsceeo/Universal-Robots-ROS2-CEEO/blob/main/URTP.md) for help.
+Go to [this page](https://github.com/tuftsceeo/Universal-Robots-ROS2-CEEO/blob/main/URTP.md) for help using the UR Teach Pendant.
 Once the arm is activated, follow these steps to establish external control.

 If no one else has done so already, open a new terminal and launch the ROS2 UR Driver: (leave this running)
 ```bash